Pushtimarg Baithak: Baithaks

 Vallabhacharya Mahaprabhu was the founder of Pushtimarg who lived in 15th century.
 From the young age, he travelled and visited pilgrimage sites across India.
 He recited and gave discourses on sacred scriptures like Vedas, Ramayana and Bhagavata at these sites.
 The locations for recitation were usually banks of the rivers or lakes and quite groves in outskirt of towns.
 He recited original texts from scriptures as well as gave commentaries on them.
 Later these commentaries were compiled in Anubhashya and Subodhini.

 These are 84 sites where Vallabhacharya gave discourses which are known as Baithaks.
 Later small shrines are built to commemorate the event at some sites.
 Some sites do not have shrines or temples to mark the place but they are known only through stories and texts.

-At these shrines, the hand-written manuscripts and personal artifacts of Vallabhacharya are housed which are revered by the followers.
-They generally don't house images.
-Personal use products like clothes and ornaments are offered by the followers.
-Only water and sugar crystals are offered as Vallabhacharya used to fast during sacred recitals.
-They too follow seven darshan schedule followed in Vaishnava Haveli temples.

 His descendants also gave discourses at various places and established their Baithaks.